 If you have a positive answer for most or all of the questions above, is showing your serious and ready to approach this new level.

 I have found some of the greatest things come from setting the smallest goals... with a little planning towards them, always seems to bring positive results.

 The intermediate lifter should focus closer on the entire body, determining weak and strong body parts at this time is important.
 Generally the easiest to and strongest, are usually the ones that look the best.

 Change the focus to the weaker ones and give them the extra effort, to complement and complete your physic and strength curve.

 This level needs your attention to focus on a greater spectrum of detail.
 Meaning: look at the body’s different muscles as upper and lower, inner and outer.

-Understanding and recognizing your weaknesses and working on them early will show more evidently, mid-way through this level as you advance towards the end of it.
+Recognizing athletic weaknesses and working on them early will show more evidently mid-way through this level as you advance towards it's end.

 Try to make a new effort at this level to be more instinctive and more deliberate in your workouts.
 Obviously: if you have completed the beginner level?
 You have what it takes in weight training.
 Use your instincts!

 One of the most fundamental and over looked secrets of intermediate weight training and what it encompasses is: know your body.

 Pay close attention to the feedback your body gives from each training exercise you preform, including how you feel after each training day.
 This includes nutrition also.